SnowHana/SnowHana/README.md

 - 👋 Hi, I’m @SnowHana
-- 👀 I’m interested in
+- 👀 I’m interested in exercising (swimming, bouldering, just chilling at the gym...)
+(I'm down for any exercise actually haha)
 - 🌱 I’m currently learning Computer Engineering with Mathematics on UNSW (planning to transfer to Adv.math with CS tho ^^7)
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to learning AI!
 - 📫 How to reach me :)

 <!---